--

 Monitor Program, Sub-Program, and Data Access Calls

-OS/390 and z/OS applications usually consist of a network of several hundred programs which call one another dynamically or statically.
-They may be preloaded by systems such as CICS or IMS or held in storage as a result of compiler functions.
+IBM® z/OS® mainframe applications usually consist of a network of several hundred programs which call one another dynamically or statically.
+They may be preloaded by systems such as CICS® or IMS® or held in storage as a result of compiler functions.
 It is therefore very difficult to determine which program was called by which other one and from what library it was actually loaded.
 This is the problem addressed by P-Tracker.

 How it works